GdAlSi: An antiferromagnetic topological Weyl semimetal with non-relativistic spin splitting: Results and discussion

-To control the NRSS, we further manipulate the magnetic octupoles.
-For this, we first consider the opposite magnetic domain by flipping the direction of the spins without altering the magnetic symmetry.
+It is crucial to highlight that although both magnetic octupoles and the spin-splitting are dictated by the underlying crystal and magnetic symmetries of the material, correlating the NRSS to magnetic octupoles has the advantage that it provides a platform for controlling the NRSS by manipulating the magnetic octupoles \cite{Bhowal2024}.
+To illustrate this, we first consider the opposite magnetic domain by flipping the direction of the spins without altering the magnetic symmetry.
 This results in a sign-switching of the magnetic octupole as depicted in Fig. \ref{fig1}(b).
-Consequently, the spin splitting also reverses (see Fig. \ref{fig1}(f)).
+Consequently, the spin-splitting also reverses (see Fig. \ref{fig1}(f)).
 Since the inequivalent Gd$A_6$ ($A=$ Si, Al) environment is responsible for broken ${\cal T}$ symmetry, we further artificially modify the crystal structure by interchanging the atomic positions of Al and Si to see the impact of the surrounding non-magnetic ions on the magnetic octupoles and hence the NRSS.
-This interchanges the inequivalent GdSi$_6$ and GdAl$_6$ networks, which, in turn, results in a sign change of the charge quadrupole moment ${\cal Q}_{x^2-y^2}$ (see Fig. \ref{fig1}(c)) with AFM ordering at the Gd ions.
-Interestingly, in this case, even without any change in the magnetic arrangement, we find that the magnetic octupoles change sign (see Fig. \ref{fig1}(c)) and, accordingly, the NRSS also reverses (see Fig. \ref{fig1}(g)), emphasizing the role of the surrounding non-magnetic environment on the NRSS.
+This interchanges the inequivalent GdSi$_6$ and GdAl$_6$ networks, which, in turn, results in a sign change of the charge quadrupole moment ${\cal Q}_{x^2-y^2}$ (see Fig. \ref{fig1}(c)) at the Gd ions.
+Interestingly, in this case, even without any change in the magnetic arrangement, we find that the magnetic octupoles also change sign (see Fig. \ref{fig1}(c)) and, accordingly, the NRSS also reverses (see Fig. \ref{fig1}(g)), emphasizing the role of the surrounding non-magnetic environment on the NRSS.
 For this hypothetical modified structure, a change in the magnetic domain further switches the sign of the magnetic octupoles without affecting the charge quadrupole ${\cal Q}_{x^2-y^2}$ (see Fig. \ref{fig1}(d)).
-As a result, the spin splitting reverses again (see Fig. \ref{fig1}(h)), and we get a similar band structure as in Fig. \ref{fig1}(e).
+As a result, the spin-splitting reverses again (see Fig. \ref{fig1}(h)), and we get a similar band structure as in Fig. \ref{fig1}(e).